praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 it bounces (cycles 8 and 10 see slight upticks when a fresh batch of hard tasks arrives with new error patterns).
 Standard deviation of U narrows from 0.0356 to 0.0204–0.0251, indicating the distribution of outputs concentrating around higher quality.

+[Figure: Figure A.9 — Personality trait convergence over ten cycles.
+Caution rises immediately in response to high initial contradiction rate (cycle 1: 22%) and stabilises around 0.64 by cycle 4, within the software_engineering field bounds [0.30, 0.70].
+Curiosity holds stable until cycle 6 (when utility trend is sustainably positive and contradiction rate is low) then grows from 0.60 toward 0.72 by cycle 10.
+Analytical rigor increases in cycles 2–3 responding to the contradiction signal, then mean-reverts slowly.
+Creativity, assertiveness, and conciseness show minimal evolution consistent with Theorem B.7: the projection Π_B is the primary constraint, mean reversion the regulariser.]

 ---